open_api

 The open_api library provides a first-pass implementation for deriving, parsing, generating, and structurally validating OpenAPI 3.1.0 documents.
 It builds on top of the json, json_schema, and application libraries.

 This initial implementation focuses on deriving OpenAPI documents from objects implementing the open_api_provider_protocol protocol using a small, portable descriptor vocabulary.
+This provides the following benefits:

 Layering